stints/antares/README.md

 # Antares ECS

-Simple use ECS library for javascript.
+A simple ECS library for javascript written in ES6.
+Only works with chrome v.50+.

 ### Systems
 Systems and their update method handle the logic that modifies and uses your entities components.